qossmic/deptrac/README.md

 The easiest way to get started is to download the latest [deptrac.phar](https://github.com/sensiolabs-de/deptrac/releases).

 At first, you need a so called *depfile*, which is written in YAML.
-You can generate a bootstrapped `depfile.yaml` with
+You can generate a bootstrapped `depfile.yaml` with:

 ```bash
 php deptrac.phar init